ironexdev/docker-magento/README.md

 	- This command is only used by other commands and it provides required variables for them, such as user and group id
 - ``` bin/helpers/create-bind-mounted-folders```
 	- Stops containers, checks if bind mounted folders specified in docker-compose.yml file exist and creates them if they don't
-- ``` bin/helpers/remove-frontend-folder ```
+- ``` bin/helpers/remove-nuxt-folder ```
-	- Stops containers and removes frontend folder
+	- Stops containers and removes nuxt folder
 - ``` bin/helpers/remove-magento-folder ```
 	- Stops containers and removes Magento folder
 - ``` bin/new-project/magento ```
 	- Creates new Magento project in Magento folder
 - ``` bin/new-project/vsf ```
-	- Creates new VSF 2 project in frontend folder
+	- Creates new VSF 2 project in nuxt folder
 - ``` bin/composer ```
 	- Runs Composer command in magento folder within php-fpm container
 - ``` bin/magento ```